orange-cloudfoundry/orange-cf-bosh-cli/README.md

     - data_container
 ```

-Then, log into the container you want with ssh : <code>ssh -i privateKey -p 2222 bosh@docker.bosh.release.deployment</code> to log into first container (replace docker.bosh.release.deployment with IP or dns name of docker host deployed using bosh release).
+Then, log into the container you want with ssh : <code>ssh -i <path to your rsa private key> -p 2222 bosh@docker.bosh.release.deployment</code> to log into first container (replace docker.bosh.release.deployment with IP or dns name of docker host deployed using bosh release).